Morton’s streak ends as Angels beat Rays 5-3

-ST. PETERSBURG, Fla.
-(AP) — Charlie Morton lost for the first time in 22 starts and Los Angeles hit three homers to lead the Angels to a 5-3 win over the Tampa Bay Rays on Saturday.
+He suffered his first loss in 22 starts on Saturday when the Angels hit three homers in a 5-3 victory over Tampa Bay.
+It was his first loss since Aug.
+11, when he pitched for the Houston Astros.

+“I’ve pitched poorly enough to lose this year.
+I just didn’t because our guys put up a bunch of runs and got me off the hook,” said Morton (8-1).
+“You can lose giving up a run or two.
+I’ve just been really fortunate to be on a really good team, really good defense, really good offense.”

-The loss was Morton’s first since Aug.
-11, when he was pitching for Houston against Seattle.
-He struck out nine in six innings, giving up four runs on five hits.
+He struck out nine in six innings, giving up four runs on five hits, including a couple of home runs.

+“I didn’t think my best stuff, my best pitches, came until the last few innings,” he said.
+“That was the kind of game where you make a couple mistakes and you for pay for it.”

 David Fletcher, Justin Bour and Kevan Smith homered for the Angels.
-Fletcher’s three-run home run in second inning off Morton (8-1) spotted left-hander Jose Suarez an early lead in his third major league start, and the Angel bullpen preserved it with 3 1/3 shutout innings.
+Fletcher’s three-run home run in the second spotted left-hander Jose Suarez an early lead in his third major league start, and the Angel bullpen preserved it with 3 1/3 shutout innings.

 Hansel Robles pitched the ninth for his 10th save in 12 opportunities.

-The win was the fourth in five games for the Angels.
+The Angels’ fourth win in five games came without a hit from Mike Trout (0 for 4), Shohei Ohtani (0 for 4) or Albert Puljols, who had the day off.
+Trout saw it as a big confidence boost for the beleaguered bullpen on a day when veteran Cody Allen was designated for assignment.

+“Obviously you’re going to run into games like (Friday night),” Trout said.
+“But they stepped up today and that’s what you’ve got to do in baseball; you’ve got to turn the page.”

 The Rays fell into a virtual first-place tie with the New York Yankees, who were scheduled to play Saturday night.

 Brian Goodwin drove in the Angels’ first run with a double and scored on Fletcher’s two-run homer, giving Los Angeles a 3-0 lead in the second inning.
 Bour made it 4-0 with a homer in the fourth, his sixth of the season.